fulaibaowang/fulaibaowang.github.io/_pages/about.md

   - /about.html
 ---

-Stumbling into biology as my major during Bachelor's by accident (literally), I felt bioinformatics might be a good match as I'd been glued to my computer for eons anyway.
+Stumbling into biology as my major during Bachelor's by accident (literally), I felt among all the subjects in biology bioinformatics might be a good match as I'd been glued to my computer for eons anyway.

 Being not entirely convinced that I could make a living on this and also wanna to see more excited world out there, I left my hometown Shanghai and went for master's studies in Freiburg, Germany.